SnirShnitzer/HomeAssignment/README.md

 - MongoDB

 #How to run:
+Run api:
+- cd to api
+- npm install
+- node server.js

+Run site:
 - cd to billing-system project
 - npm install
 - npm start

-- cd to api
-- node server.js

 #Recommended Scheme for this data: